bswck/runtime_generics/README.md

 </a>
 </p>

 Highly into typing your Python code?
-Ever wanted to reuse type arguments of your generic classes at runtime, in their instances?

-If so, then this is for you!

-_runtime_generics_ is a Python library that allows you to access type arguments of your generic classes through their instances at runtime.
+_runtime_generics_ is a Python library that allows you to intercept type arguments explicitly passed to generic classes at runtime in a convenient way.

 # Simple example
 3.12+ ([PEP 695](https://peps.python.org/pep-0695) syntax):